6 Ways to Travel Without Buying Water.12 Jul 2018

 - The Sawyer water bottle at $36US removes 99.99999% of all bacteria, that's enough for weakest of stomachs.
 Yes it's made of plastic - think of it as 'buy 1, save 1000s' .
 The ingenious squeeze design pushes water through the filter so, even though it's from the filthiest of taps, when it's in your glass it's perfectly drinkable.

-Either one of these can save you money on your travels, too.
+Either one of these can save you money on your travels.
 Estimated savings from a trip: $1 / 1ltr bottled water, 2-3 bottles per day / pp (minimum), 21 day trip = $60 saved per person.
-This means a $180 group saving.
-By the way, 3 years on, the Steripen is still going strong - and has paid for itself many times over.
+By the way, 4 years on, my Steripen is still going strong - and has paid for itself many times over.

 Sawyer filter and Steripen